IS PERIPHERAL NEUROPATHY STEM CELL TREATMENT POSSIBLE?

 This is very exciting for doctors and scientists due to the potential medical benefits that stem cells can have.
-Stem cell studies can even explain how certain birth defects and cancer happens, as well as give information about conditions like Parkinson’s disease, Alzheimer’s disease, spinal cord injury, heart disease, diabetes, and arthritis.
-With this type of research ongoing, it brings to question if peripheral neuropathy stem cell treatment is an effective option.
+Stem cell studies have even shown how certain birth defects and cancer happen, as well as give information about conditions like Parkinson’s disease, Alzheimer’s disease, spinal cord injury, heart disease, diabetes, and arthritis.
+With this type of research ongoing, it brings to question whether peripheral neuropathy stem cell treatment is an effective option.

 While the specific cause of neuropathy is yet unknown, researchers believe that over time, diabetic neuropathy occurs when uncontrolled high blood sugar damages the nerves and interferes with the nerves’ ability to send signals to the central nervous system.
 Controlling diabetes early, with medication and lifestyle changes is the best way to ensure that no nerve damage will occur.

 OVER-THE-COUNTER MEDS FOR NEUROPATHY

 Outside of the possibilities of peripheral neuropathy stem cell treatments, the standard treatment of peripheral neuropathy includes over-the-counter pain relievers such as nonsteroidal anti-inflammatory drugs.

 If a patient experiences severe pain, some doctors will even prescribe painkillers such as opioids like Oxycontin.
 However, due to the risk of dependence, these options are not ideal.
 Typically, this is a last resort when other treatment options fail.

 Anti-seizure medications like gabapentin and pregabalin have also been known to treat nerve pain, as well as some topical treatments such as capsaicin and lidocaine that are applied directly to the skin.

 Some side effects associated with this treatment include drowsiness and dizziness, with some numbness at the site of the application.
 There has also been some success in treating neuropathy with antidepressants.